abraham-liu7/Biostat214-Project/README.md

 # Biostat214-Project
-Project code and details for our finite sampling model on the 2020 election data
+Project code and details for our finite sampling model on the 2024 election data.